miguel-sanchez/PomodoroPal/README.md

-# 🍅 PomodoroPal - Productivity Extension & Dashboard
+# 🍅 PomodoroPal - CS50 Final project
+PomodoroPal is productivity extension and dashboard.

 ## Video demo: [https://youtu.be/jARWXPRZlBc](https://youtu.be/jARWXPRZlBc)